Province of Moray: Origins and early history

-Moray and neighbouring Ross were the heartlands of the powerful Pictish kingdom of Fortriu, which was last recorded in an entry in the Annals of Ulster in 904, and from which both Moray and Ross probably emerged as successor polities in the 10th century.
+Moray and neighbouring Ross were the heartlands of the powerful Pictish kingdom of Fortriu, which was last recorded in entries in the Annals of Ulster in 904, and in the Fragmentary Annals of Ireland in 918, and from which both Moray and Ross probably emerged as successor polities in the 10th century.
 Moray is first recorded in a reference in the Chronicle of the Kings of Alba describing how Malcolm I of Scotland, who reigned from 943 to 954, "crossed into Moray and slew Cellach".
 The identity of this Cellach is not known: while it is possible that he was a ruler of Moray, the name was a common one during this period.
 The entry does however imply that Moray at this time did not lie within Malcolm I's home territory.

 There is no direct mention of Moray in any other contemporary record from the 10th century, but circumstantial evidence suggests that Moray was probably the home territory for some of the Kings of Alba during the period.
-From 889 until 997 the Kingship of Alba alternated between two distinct families descended from two sons of Kenneth MacAlpin: Clann Aeda, the descendents of King Áed, and Clann Chausantin, the descendents of Constantine I. Surviving records show the kings of Clann Chausantin constantly in conflict with the men of Moray: Donald II is recorded in the Chronicle of Melrose and the Pictish King lists dying at Forres in 900; Malcolm I is recorded in the same sources being "killed by the Moravians by treachery" at Blervie, just south of Forres, in 954; and King Dub is recorded in the Annals of Ulster being killed in Forres "by the Scots themselves" in 967, with his body being hidden under the bridge at nearby Kinloss.
+From 889 until 997 the Kingship of Alba alternated between two distinct families descended from two sons of Kenneth MacAlpin: Clann Aeda, the descendants of King Áed, and Clann Chausantin, the descendants of Constantine I. Surviving records show the kings of Clann Chausantin constantly in conflict with the men of Moray: Donald II is recorded in the Chronicle of Melrose and the Pictish King lists dying at Forres in 900; Malcolm I is recorded in the same sources being "killed by the Moravians by treachery" at Blervie, just south of Forres, in 954; and King Dub is recorded in the Annals of Ulster being killed in Forres "by the Scots themselves" in 967, with his body being hidden under the bridge at nearby Kinloss.
 Although some sources record other locations for the deaths of these kings, no kings from Clann Chausantin are recorded in any source as being killed south of the Mounth.
 In contrast no kings from Clann Aeda seem to have faced opposition in the north. and the one recorded being killed north of the Mounth was Ildulb, who died at Cullen at the hands of the Vikings.
 It therefore seems likely that Moray was the power base for Clann Aeda, while Clann Chausantin were probably based south of the Grampian Mountains.